|YOU WILL NEED|

 - Cut out images.

-- With foam applicator, paint the shoebox with 3 – 4 coats of Dala White craft paint.
+- With foam applicator, paint the shoebox with 3 – 4 coats of White craft paint.
 ALLOW DRYING BETWEEN COATS and applying each coat in the opposite direction to the last.

 - Dry sand with 800-grit sandpaper.
 Use small, light circular movements to remove brush stipple marks until surface feels smooth to the touch.

 - Apply the cut out images to the wooden shoebox.
-First apply Dala Podge to the wooden shoebox.
-Place the image carefully down and using a small, flat paintbrush or fingertip dipped in Dala Podge, massage the picture down from the centre outwards in small movements.
+First apply Podge to the wooden shoebox.
+Place the image carefully down and using a small, flat paintbrush or fingertip dipped in Podge, massage the picture down from the centre outwards in small movements.
 Make sure all creases and bubbles are removed to the outside edges.
 If picture is large, a hard roller is suggested to avoid creases, or dip image quickly into water to soften before settling it onto the podged surface – this helps to “spread” and flatten the image.

 - Brush the excess podge smoothly away with a foam applicator.
 Repeat with other pictures

-- Cover whole wooden shoebox with a further two coats of Dala Podge, DRYING between coats.
+- Cover whole wooden shoebox with a further two coats of Podge, DRYING between coats.
 This act as a sealer to the pictures and painted surface.

 - Seal the surface with two – three thin coats of clear, oil-based varnish – dry well between coats.
 Wash the brush in turpentine.